gitaarik/lit-state/README.md

 ## Notes

-- You always need to use `stateVar`s inside a `LitState` derived class.
+- You always need to use `stateVar` inside a `LitState` derived class.

     The `LitState` class uses a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object to track sets and gets of the class variables.
 The `stateVar()`